agama-project/agama/doc/yupdate.md

 You can modify the update process with these environment variables:

+- `DEBUG=1` - to find more about what is going behind process.
+If it fails in rake install see VERBOSE below.
+- `VERBOSE` - makes visible all commands and its output when doing rake install.
+Useful to debug if yupdate failed.
 - `NPM_CACHE=1` - The installed NPM packages will be saved to a local cache and will be reused in the next run.
 This can speed up the patching process if you need to patch the installer several times.
 On the other hand this